 The only other thing that can really save Monday is a really good dinner.
 I like to serve tacos on Mondays instead of Taco Tuesday for this very reason.
 But risotto is also a favorite Monday treat.
 You might be thinking, "Oh hell no; why would I want to stand over a stove making risotto after a long Monday of work?"
 But if I've said it once, I've said it a million times; risotto is super easy and, if anything, I find it to be a relaxing dish to make at the end of a long day.
 This Jalapeño Cheddar Risotto will make your Monday brighter...
 And give you enough leftovers for the rest of the week.

-I made this risotto in my soapstone pot from Uncommon Goods and I know it sounds silly, but cooking in this pot makes me feel super rustic and way happier than cooking in a regular saucepan.
-I’m not really sure what it means to “feel rustic,” but I know I like it.
+I made this risotto in my soapstone pot from Uncommon Goods (thank you to the brand for sending these goodies to me!) and I know it sounds silly, but cooking in this pot makes me feel super rustic and way happier than cooking in a regular saucepan.
+I'm not really sure what it means to "feel rustic," but I know I like it.
 Making the risotto is as simple as sautéing onion, jalapeño, and garlic; adding in the risotto and wine/cider, and stirring in chicken or veggie broth, cup by cup.
-Obviously don’t forget to stir in the sharp cheddar cheese and lime juice at the end!
+Obviously don't forget to stir in the sharp cheddar cheese and lime juice at the end!

 Though even if you did...
 I'd say it would be pretty much worth it.
 Even for a Monday.

-I’m always amazed by how creamy risotto is; despite not having any cream or milk in it and really not a lot of cheese.
-In fact, I usually don’t add 3/4 cups of cheese to my risotto, but since I was putting cheddar in the name of the recipe, I figured I needed to do it up.
+I'm always amazed by how creamy risotto is; despite not having any cream or milk in it and really not a lot of cheese.
+In fact, I usually don't add ¾ cups of cheese to my risotto, but since I was calling this recipe cheddar risotto, I figured I needed to do it up.
 Side note: I used the Farmhouse Reserve Cabot Cheddar, which is pretty much my all-time favorite cheese, aside from Private Stock and Artisan Reserve.